[ Index | Outpost BBS | Cheepware | Micronet | Maximus/Squish | Links | Virtual Pascal | SWAG Mirror ]

 The Magic Oracle 15.4 | "You've got questions; we've got stupid answers."
 A sarcastic "fortune teller" inspired by the Magic 8-Ball® toy. |

 These utilties can be used with or without a BBS.
 Some utilties have native executables for different operating systems.
+The Linux executables are 64-bit.
 The OS/2 and Windows executables are 32-bit.
-The DOS executables are all 16-bit.
+The DOS executables are 16-bit (except UUUtils which features a DOS32 executable).

 I do offer support for the utilities I've written but not for ones that I've simply compiled and released (i.e. UUUtils).